OfflineHQ/marketplace/README.md

 ## Libraries

-### Next Auth
+### Next Auth & Cometh Connect

 <p align="center"><img src="https://user-images.githubusercontent.com/11297176/196224807-718c7649-b946-423e-9449-92ef244a6816.png" width="10%"></p>

-This project use [Next-Auth](https://next-auth.js.org) to offer different way of authentication.
+This project uses [Next-Auth](https://next-auth.js.org) in conjunction with [Cometh Connect](https://docs.cometh.io/connect) to provide secure authentication for users.

-The user can sign in with a web3 wallet (Metamask, WalletConnect, etc) and the SIWE adapter will handle the request with Hasura.

-You can find the different providers used by next-auth in `libs/next/next-auth/options`

-Hasura is used as an adapter to next-auth in order to persist in a database the user's provided information such as their `id`.
-The adapter is located in `libs/next/hasura/adapter`.
+Our authentication method utilizes smart wallet signatures, offering a seamless and secure connection through the verification of a signature on a smart contract.
+This approach leverages blockchain technology to provide a robust and user-friendly authentication experience.

+The authentication providers and configuration can be found in `libs/next/next-auth/options`.

+We associate the smart account with a Hasura account by persisting the wallet address and a UUID in our database.

+For more details on the signature verification process, refer to the [Cometh Connect documentation](https://docs.cometh.io/connect/features/sign-verify-a-message).

 ### GraphQL code generator